gamemanual0/gm0/source/docs/being-a-team/pitching-your-team.rst

 Rhetorical Techniques
 ^^^^^^^^^^^^^^^^^^^^^

 There are 3 main rhetorical appeals: pathos, ethos, and logos.
-Pathos "tugs on the heartstrings" of someone’s emotions.
-Ethos is the idea of "social credibility" and leverages a speaker’s authority.
+Pathos "tugs on the heartstrings" of someone's emotions.
+Ethos is the idea of "social credibility" and leverages a speaker's authority.
 Logos relates to ideas of logic, reasoning, and analysis.
 When creating a pitch, you will use all 3 of these appeals to persuade your listener effectively.

-Here’s a brief example of a fundraising email that utilizes these 3 appeals:
+Here's a brief example of a fundraising email that utilizes these 3 appeals:

    Dear Company Name,

    We are FIRST Tech Challenge Robotics Team #XXXX, representing Our School or Organization.
 Our team competes against 6,500 teams worldwide, and after a hard-fought season from September to now, was selected to represent our region at the FIRST World Championship and compete alongside 191 other teams (x% of teams worldwide)!

    However, we now have to raise $y for registration, transportation, and housing to successfully compete.
 As a community organization, we rely on the businesses and organizations around us to help us develop future STEM professionals and spread science and technology throughout our region.
-Even a $z donation would help us greatly in attending the championship, and we would love to feature your company’s logo on our robot with a donation above $n.
+Even a $z donation would help us greatly in attending the championship, and we would love to feature your company's logo on our robot with a donation above $n.

    Thank you for your time!
 We hope you will consider contributing to this monumental opportunity.